High performance compute virtual machine sizes

 Contact Azure Support if you have large-scale capacity needs.
 Azure quotas are credit limits, not capacity guarantees.
 Regardless of your quota, you are only charged for cores that you use.

 A subset of the compute-intensive instances (H16r, H16mr, A8, and A9) feature a network interface for remote direct memory access (RDMA) connectivity.
+(Selected N-series sizes designated with 'r' such as NC24r are also RDMA-capable.)
 This interface is in addition to the standard Azure network interface available to other VM sizes.

-This interface allows the RDMA-capable instances to communicate over an InfiniBand network, operating at FDR rates for H16r and H16mr virtual machines, and QDR rates for A8 and A9 virtual machines.
-These RDMA capabilities can boost the scalability and performance of Message Passing Interface (MPI) applications running under Intel MPI 5.x or a later version.
+This interface allows the RDMA-capable instances to communicate over an InfiniBand (IB) network, operating at FDR rates for H16r, H16mr, and RDMA-capable N-series virtual machines, and QDR rates for A8 and A9 virtual machines.
+These RDMA capabilities can boost the scalability and performance of certain Message Passing Interface (MPI) applications.

 Deploy a compute-intensive VM from one of the images in the Azure Marketplace that supports RDMA connectivity: